mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/install.rst

                   sudo apt install ros-humble-robotics-sdk

-               The standard version of the |amr_package_name| should generally download and install all files within just a few minutes.
-The complete version of the |amr_package_name| will take several more minutes and consume significantly more network bandwidth.
+               The standard version of the Autonomous Mobile Robot should generally download and install all files within just a few minutes.
+The complete version of the Autonomous Mobile Robot will take several more minutes and consume significantly more network bandwidth.

                The actual installation time will vary greatly based primarily upon the number of packages that